open-energy-transition/Oh-my-Grid/docs/tools.md

 mismatch_threshold_km = 0.5 #mismatch_threshold_km (float): The threshold distance beyond which the coordinates are considered mismatched.
 ```

-## **4. Google Maps Substations**
+## Google Maps Substations
-Google Maps would be the perfect additional data source for the locations and names of substations worldwide, but so far no official authorisation has been granted for its use.
+Google Maps would be the perfect additional data source for the locations and names of substations worldwide, but so far no official authorisation has been granted for using the location of substation within OpenStreetMap.
 Particularly in remote areas of low- and middle-income countries, Google Maps shows many transmission and distribution substations that are difficult to locate using current mapping strategies.
 Knowing only the locations of these substations would greatly accelerate the progress of grid mapping and allow the discovery of smaller substations that are relevant for estimating distribution network coverage and rural electrification levels.
 Particularly in remote areas of low- and middle-income countries, Google Maps shows many transmission and distribution substations.
 Knowing only the locations of these substations would greatly accelerate the progress of grid mapping and allow the discovery of smaller substations that are relevant for estimating the coverage of the distribution network and the level of electrification of rural areas.
 Together with the OpenStreetMap community, the data can be integrated using officially authorised satellite images for OpenStreetMap contributors.

 Google Maps has not yet granted official authorisation for the use of its data.
 Google would provide a significant boost to the sustainable energy transition, tackling climate change and bringing electricity to rural communities at the same time.
 Google would enable a significant boost to the sustainable energy transition, tackling climate change and bringing electricity to remote communities.
 Theirfor we are kindly are request formal permission to access and utilize the coordinates of ‘electrical substations’ displayed on Google Maps, ideally via, for the purpose of enriching OpenStreetMap and advancing global grid mapping initiatives.
 This task for request is currently in progress and can be found [here](https://github.com/orgs/open-energy-transition/projects/25?pane=issue&itemId=102888888).